wizardwatson/metricreserve/README.txt

 TO DO:

 	MISCELLANEOUS
+		show QR code on ticket page
+		polylines and for reserve account view
-		valid names should be 50 character or less? always positive amounts
+		valid names should be 50 character or less? memo and message character limit?
+		always positive amounts
 		check on login if email is same as stored form noncing? sessions?